Chirag-Kuinkel/E-commerce-Monitoring-System/readme.md

 Run these commands to explore:

 bash
-Count total items
+Count total items:
-sqlite3 data/scraper.db "SELECT COUNT(*) FROM products;"
+-sqlite3 data/scraper.db "SELECT COUNT(*) FROM products;"

-See latest items
+See latest items:
-sqlite3 data/scraper.db "SELECT title, price, site_name FROM products ORDER BY timestamp DESC LIMIT 5;"
+-sqlite3 data/scraper.db "SELECT title, price, site_name FROM products ORDER BY timestamp DESC LIMIT 5;"

-See what websites you have data from sqlite3 data/scraper.db "SELECT site_name, COUNT(*) FROM products GROUP BY site_name;"
+See what websites you have data from:
+-sqlite3 data/scraper.db "SELECT site_name, COUNT(*) FROM products GROUP BY site_name;"

 # Built With